 Learn Swedish Online

 Babbel is the great new way to learn Swedish on your computer or mobile device, and we can make understanding the complicated rules of language easy and fun.
 For remarkably low prices, you can engage in interactive exercises using proven educational methods and learn at your own pace.
-Babbel also offers its own social network, and our app is available in iPhone, Android, and Win8 devices.
+Babbel also offers its own social network, apps for iPhone, iPad, Android and Win8 devices.
 It used to be that if you wanted to tackle a subject like Swedish grammar, you’d be searching for private lessons that would be expensive or hard to find.
 Now, you can get comprehensive lessons in an ad-free, distraction-free environment.
 It’s amazing how technology can put education at your fingertips.

 Sweden is a country with a rich culture and history, and learning Swedish can put you in a much better position to immerse yourself in it.
 So don’t be intimidated by nouns, verbs, and conjugations.
 Learning other languages can vastly improve the way you think and the way you see the world, and there’s no better time to begin.